Jean Schmidt: 2005

-Schmidt used her own wealth in the campaign.
-She told The Cincinnati Post the week before the election she put $200,000 of her money in the campaign that she had planned to use to buy a condominium in Florida.
-The paper noted the median household income in the district was $46,813.

-Hackett attracted national attention in newspapers, and expenditures by both parties at the national level.
-The National Republican Congressional Committee announced on July 28 it was spending $265,000 for television ads in the Cincinnati market, covering the western part of the district, and $250,000 for ads in the Huntington, West Virginia, market, covering the eastern half.
-The Democratic Congressional Campaign Committee (DCCC) responded with commercials noting that Schmidt had voted to raise the sales tax by 20% and the excise tax on gasoline by 30 percent when she was in the legislature.
-A DCCC mailing to voters reiterated these charges under the headline "Who Voted for the Taft Sales Tax Increase—the Largest in Ohio History?" and asked "can we trust Jean Schmidt to protect middle-class families in Washington?"

-Schmidt defeated Hackett 52%–48%, a margin of three points, the worst showing of any Republican in the district since 1974, but which made her the second Republican woman elected to Congress from Ohio in her own right (behind Deborah Pryce) and the first woman to represent southwestern Ohio in Congress.
-Schmidt in her victory speech late on election night declared:
+Schmidt defeated Hackett, 52%–48%.
+Schmidt's margin of victory was the worst showing of any Republican in the district since 1974.
+Nevertheless, she became the second Republican woman elected to Congress from Ohio in her own right (after Deborah Pryce) and the first woman to represent southwestern Ohio in Congress.
+In her victory speech, Schmidt declared:

 We began this race way back in late March, and no one had thought we'd be the focus of the national media or be the so-called first test of the Republican Party and the Bush mandate.
 Well, ladies and gentlemen, we passed that test.